Environment variables

 1. If COOLNAME_DATA_DIR is defined and not empty, and the directory exists, it is used.

-3. Otherwise, ImportError is raised.
+3. Otherwise, the default generator is used.